athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 <img width="330" height="135" alt="04-task2-probe-http200" src="https://github.com/user-attachments/assets/399a1c94-b1c9-4403-a4fc-ffa19f536dd6" />

-**Result:** `HTTP 200` — the probe pod in `tenant-a` successfully reached `tenant-b`'s service.
-This confirms that, by default, pods in one namespace can freely reach pods/services in another namespace on the same cluster.
-On shared multi-tenant infrastructure this is a real risk: without explicit network segmentation, one customer's workload can probe or attack another customer's workload.
+**Result:** `HTTP 200`: The probe pod in `tenant-a` was able to access the service of `tenant-b`.
+This verifies that pods in one namespace can, by default, easily connect to pods or services in another namespace on the same cluster.
+This poses a serious risk to shared multi-tenant infrastructure because, in the absence of clear network segmentation, the workload of one customer may probe or attack that of another.

 ---

 ## 5. Task 3 — Contain the Noisy Neighbour (Resource Quotas)

-A `ResourceQuota` was applied to `tenant-a` to cap the CPU, memory, and pod count it can consume, preventing one tenant from exhausting shared node capacity.
+To stop one tenant from using up all of the shared node capacity, a `ResourceQuota` was applied to `tenant-a` to limit the amount of CPU, memory, and pods it could use.

 ```
 cat <<EOF | kubectl apply -f -